 Something that dbt Labs has done extremely well is positioning themselves as experts in the broader data infrastructure market beyond their own niche.

 In PLG and community building thought leadership becomes especially pivotal when you have technical target users.
 Developer and engineering products inherently require community building and building credibility.
 When you are building a user community (especially a technical one) you have to focus on what your users want, not just about what your startup sells.
 It’s important to situate your solution into the broader context.

 Be the expert in your category not just of your tool or platform.

+A community strategy can be applied to nearly every PLG business.
 In an early-stage PLG startup, the first product marketing hire should definitely also engage in community-building activities together with the founders and other core team members.
 A dedicated developer advocate should be brought in once you have the first signs of product-market fit and have managed to engage with a small community in a non-scalable way.